At Biotrophics, we are treating insects as the newest form of livestock.

-Human population is increasing.
-Meat consumption is rising, and our planet is running out of resources.
+Human population is increasing, meat consumption is rising, and our planet is running out of resources.
 How are we to feed not only humanity, but also the animals that humanity relies on for food?

-Fishmeal: Feeding fish other fish
+Fishmeal: Feeding fish other fish hurts our oceans

 Poor management, environmental degradation, and overfishing are leading to higher costs and a decreasing supply whilst trying to meet a skyrocketing demand.